 Once you’ve gotten acquainted with a new word and seen its different sides, it’s time to embark on the anxiety-inducing path of trying it out and using it yourself.

 Here are some handy ways to go from passive understanding to active use:

 - Translating children’s books: Translating children’s books is one of the easiest ways to start using your new vocabulary.
 Pick a familiar book (maybe the same one you read in your target language to help gain more passive vocabulary), and translate it into the language you’re learning.

 - Practicing new vocabulary in FluentU’s learn mode: With FluentU, once you’ve had a chance to wrap your head around a new word in context, learn mode or quiz mode gives you a chance to put it to work by using it actively.

 - Vocabulary games: Engaging your new vocabulary to accomplish a task is not only good for long-term retention, it’s also fun!

-- Skype exchanges and language exchange meetups: It doesn’t get better than actual conversation.
-Check out some sites for Skype language exchange, or look around sites like Couchsurfing and Meetup for local language exchange events you can attend in person.
+- Online or in-person language exchange: It doesn’t get better than actual conversation.
+Check out some apps and sites for language exchange, or look around sites like Couchsurfing and Meetup for local language exchange events you can attend in person.

-Whether you’re an absolute beginner or intermediate reaching for loftier linguistic goals, let the size of your vocabulary be a barometer for your progress rather than a goal in itself.
+Whether you’re an absolute beginner or an intermediate learner reaching for loftier linguistic goals, let the size of your vocabulary be a barometer for your progress rather than a goal in itself.

 As you build your house of words and lay your bricks, remember that the foundation is all you need to get started, that syntactical scaffolding will support it, grammar will mortar it together, and social meaning and pragmatics seal off the roof.